-A Roth IRA is an invested account, meaning it could gain or lose value, and you want to feel confident that your money will be there when you need it.
-So it's wise to invest the part of your account that is acting as your emergency fund in low-risk investments rather than in stocks.
+A Roth IRA is an investment account, meaning it could gain or lose value, and you want to feel confident that your money will be there when you need it.
+So it’s wise to invest the part of your account that is acting as your emergency fund in low-risk investments rather than in stocks.
 Once your balance has grown enough to supplement your emergency fund, you can begin investing future contributions according to your long-term risk tolerance.

 Withdrawing money from your account is easy, but it’s not as immediate as swiping your debit card or pulling out money from an ATM.
 You will have to submit a request to access your funds, and then wait a few days to receive the money.

 Also bear in mind that the amount that can be withdrawn tax-free and penalty-free from a Roth IRA is limited to the total amount you have contributed to the account.
 It’s your responsibility to keep track of exactly how much you contribute.
 If you withdraw more than you have contributed, you will be withdrawing the earnings on your contributions and will be required to pay taxes on them and will likely incur a 10% penalty as well.
 Likewise, if your account balance includes rollover contributions from a previous retirement account, withdrawing those rollover amounts will incur a 10% penalty unless they’ve been in your account for at least five years.